Conditions of Participation

 - I’m currently on a Working Holiday visa in Canada.
 My employer has offered me a job in the NOC category A, B or 0.
 Will GO International be able to sponsor me for a Young Professional visa?

-Go International has decided not to offer any Young Professional visas going forward.
+Go International does not offer any Young Professional visas.
 However, you are welcome to apply in the Working Holiday (open work permit) category a second time.
 This means, you will not need a job offer from your employer and you are free to change your job on the Working Holiday visa.

 - I’m already in Canada and I don’t need the orientation and the extra services.
 Do I have to pay for these?